RahulThotaGitHub/GenAI_Internship_Assignment/README.md

 Step 3> After downloading relevant packages and this repository , Run python main.py.

+or

+You can also run code in notebook , its self contained.

 This will run the program and provide us with a rag_chunk.jsonl file, which has the ouput for all chunks in following manner-

+OUTPUT FILE: rag_chunks.jsonl

 OUTPUT FORMAT: